rugwirobaker/inferno/README.md

 * GNU Make installed

 ### Steps
-1. Make sure kvm is enabled and we have a copy of the firecracjer binary and the vmlinux kernel in the current directory.
-There is a script that:
+1. Make sure kvm is enabled and we have a copy of the firecracker binary and the vmlinux kernel in the current directory.
     ```sh
     ./scripts/setup.sh
     ```
     This will first make sure kvm is enabled and then download the firecracker binary and the vmlinux kernel.

-2. You'll need a rootfs for firecracker to boo with and lucky for you ./scripts/create_rootfs.sh has  you covered.
+2. You'll need a rootfs for firecracker to boot with and lucky for you ./scripts/create_rootfs.sh has  you covered.
 It will create a rootfs for you from a docker image.
 You can run it like this:
     ```sh
     ./scripts/create_rootfs.sh <docker_image> <rootfs_dir>
     ```